 The Ontario Securities Commission is the regulator responsible for administering and enforcing compliance with Ontario’s Securities Act, Commodity Futures Act and the administration of certain provisions of Ontario’s Business Corporations Act.
 The OSC performs three distinct functions in support of its mandate:

-- making policies and rules
+- Regulatory: making policies and rules

-- serving as the board of directors
+- Governance: serving as the board of directors

-Board of Directors
+The Board of Directors

-Executive Director and Chief Administrative Officer (CAO)
+Executive Directors and Chief Administrative Officer (CAO)